 While they are all members of the Arecaceae family, palmettos (Sabal adans.) and palms are not the same plants.
 Only a few palm trees such as the Everglades palm (Acoelorraphe wrightii), Florida silver palm (Coccothrinax argentata) and desert palm (Washingtonia filifera, zones 9-11), also called California fan palm, are native to the United States.
 Several palmetto species grow wild in a band from Texas and Oklahoma eastward to the Carolinas, Georgia and Florida.
-Palms and palmettos generally grow best in tropical and subtropical climates in U.S. Department of Agriculture hardiness zones 9 through 11.
+Palms and palmettos generally grow best in tropical and subtropical climates in U.S. Department of Agriculture plant hardiness zones 9 through 11.

 The main difference between palmettos and palms is tree size.
 Palms can top 80 feet tall, while the largest palmetto grows only about 30 feet tall.
 Both palm trees and palmettos are monocots, which means they do not produce trunks or main stems in layers the way oaks, pines and other woody trees do.
 Palm trees have no bark.
 Palm trees grow their stems underground for the first few years and the plant remains quite short.